AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 ### Project Strategy: Empowering Creators Through Premium Publishing

-Your site is designed as a **content publishing platform** that serves two distinct user groups:
+InkwellBlog website is designed as a **content publishing platform** that serves several distinct user groups:

+- **readers** who are interested in reading and commenting of the blog posts with potential to upgrade to Authors if they are ready to start sharing their content
-- **Authors** who want to share high-quality blog posts
+- **Authors** aka "premium members" who want to share high-quality blog posts with potential for these posts to be added to the premium content
-- **Reviewers** or **premium members** who access exclusive content and help maintain editorial standards
+- **Reviewers**  who are tasked to review newly published blog posts in order to help maintain high editorial standards of the project
+- **Administrators** aka "SiteOwners" are tasked with keeping eye on the website development and safety

 The strategy revolves around creating a **curated, professional blogging experience** that balances creative freedom with quality control.
-You’re not just building a blog — you’re building a **mini publishing ecosystem**.
+We’re not just building a blog — you’re building a **mini publishing ecosystem**.

 ---